Nudus nudum Christum sequi

-"Nudus nudum Christum sequi" (or "Nudus nudum Christum sequere") is an early Franciscan and ancient Christian ascetic motto translated from Latin to "Naked to follow the naked Christ" which served as an adage to embrace the fragility of humanity and express the mortality of Jesus of Nazareth through the drawing of His pudenda ("which is to be ashamed of"; i.e. his genitalia).
+"Nudus nudum Christum sequi" (or "Nudus nudum Christum sequere") is an early Franciscan and ancient Christian ascetic motto translated from Latin as "Naked followers of the naked Christ" which served as an adage to embrace the fragility of humanity and express the mortality of Jesus of Nazareth through the drawing of His pudenda ("which is to be ashamed of"; i.e. his genitalia).
 The phrase originated from Saint Jerome who wrote in four letters to embrace a life in the mold of Jesus of Nazareth—a life of poverty and humility—and to embrace a life like a man naked, following the "naked Christ" or the "naked cross".

 History

 The phrase originated and was popularized by Eusebius Sophronius Hieronymus—known best as Saint Jerome—who wrote in four of his letters to embrace poverty, humility, and a life divorced from worldly desires.
 To further illustrate this point, Jerome offers the image of a man stripping himself naked to follow the "naked Christ" or the "naked cross".
 The phrase draws on the encounter Jesus of Nazareth had with the rich man in the synoptic Gospels:The young man saith unto him, All these things have I kept from my youth up: what lack I yet?
 Jesus said unto him, If thou wilt be perfect, go and sell that thou hast, and give to the poor, and thou shalt have treasure in heaven: and come and follow me.
 (Gospel of Matthew 19.20–21, King James Version; cf. 16.24; see Mark 10.17–31, Luke 18.18–30)The recommended following of "the naked crucified Christ" was integral to the larger and quintessential characteristics of Franciscan spirituality: a heartfelt contemplation of the poor and of the suffering humanity of Jesus.
 The humanization of Jesus has endured in many forms of art, poetry, and traditions within Christianity, such as the presepio and Stations of the Cross.